 I was on holiday in the French Vendėe looking for peace and calm.
 The family had caught the ferry and located the camp site.
 And now on a lovely day without a cloud in the sky, I shouldn’t have had a care in the world.
 My daughter passed by and said “Oh Dad, you look … Continue reading Calm mind – How to find it in daily life?

 An ideal home is an attractive thought.
 There are exhibitions and magazines which promote smart and aesthetically pleasing furnishing and house design.
-For me journeying home would be aiming to live in the same community as other people with whom I feel at ‘home’.
-It also to do with being around those who have a … Continue reading Journeying home – But how?
+What is your ideal sense of home?
+Journeying to my ideal home would be aiming to live in the same community as other people with whom I feel at ‘home’.
+It also is … Continue reading Journeying home – But how?

 People in developing and third world countries have gazed upon the Western world from a much better position in recent years.
 This has happened through their hugely expanded access to mobile phones, internet, radio and television.
 They have reacted both positively and negatively.
 On the one hand, they very understandably desire to enjoy some of … Continue reading Western world – worthy of praise or shame?